Washington Monument could stay closed into 2014 for repairs

 On the outside of the pyramidion and Monument shaft, the project will remove loose stone, secure loose pieces of stone with drilled anchors, patch damaged areas and reinstall lightning protection, the Park Service said in a statement.

-On the inside, the work will finish repair of cracked stone panels and other pieces and repoint mortar joints.
+On the inside, the work will finish repair of cracked stone panels and other pieces and repaint mortar joints.
 (Reporting by Ian Simpson; Editing by Doina Chiacu)

-* Shares fall 2 pct (Adds conference call details, analyst comment; updates share)

-WASHINGTON, Feb 15 U.S. retail sales rose more than expected in January as households bought electronics and a range of other goods, pointing to sustained domestic demand that should bolster economic growth in the first quarter.